Sidney Webb, 1st Baron Passfield: Political career

 Webb and Potter were members of the Labour Party and took an active role in politics.
 Sidney became Member of Parliament for Seaham at the 1922 general election.
 The couple's influence can be seen in their hosting of the Coefficients, a dining club that drew in some leading statesmen and thinkers of the day.
 In 1929, he was created Baron Passfield of Passfield Corner in the County of Southampton.
 He served as Secretary of State for the Colonies and as Secretary of State for Dominion Affairs in Ramsay MacDonald's second Labour Government in 1929.

 As Colonial Secretary he issued the Passfield White Paper that revised the government policy on Palestine, previously set by the Churchill White Paper of 1922.
 In 1930, failing health caused him to step down as Dominions Secretary, but he stayed on as Colonial Secretary until the fall of the Labour government in August 1931.

-The Webbs ignored mounting evidence of atrocities being committed by Joseph Stalin and remained supporters of the Soviet Union until their deaths.
-Having reached their seventies and early eighties, their books, Soviet Communism: A New Civilisation?
-(1935) and The Truth About Soviet Russia (1942), still gave a positive assessment of Stalin's regime.
-The Trotskyist historian Al Richardson later dubbed Soviet Communism: A New Civilization? "pure Soviet propaganda at its most mendacious".